-What is a special assessment?
+What is a Special Assessment?

-Every year, San Diego condo complexes are required to hire an outside accounting firm to perform a Reserves Study.
-The study may show that the HOA has reserves that are more than 100% funded, 52% funded, 11% funded (or whatever it is).
+Every year, San Diego condo complexes are required to hire an outside accounting firm to perform a Reserve Study.
+The study may show the HOA has reserves that are more than 100% funded, 50% funded, 10% funded (or whatever it is).
 If the reserves are poorly funded the Reserve Study will recommend either a significant increase in monthly dues or a special assessment (or both).

 It just depends on how much the HOA needs.
 A special assessment could be any amount.
 I've seen special assessments in San Diego condo complexes anywhere between $5,000 and $50,000, and I've heard of special assessments as high as $100,000+ in really bad situations.

+How to proceed?
 Work closely with your San Diego exclusive buyer agent to determine the "financial health" of the HOA in any condo complex you are considering.
 If you are not working with an agent who is explaining the importance of the HOA's financial health, consider hiring an exclusive buyer's agent who is looking out for your interests and is advising you on all the important real estate matters pertinent to your purchase transaction.